akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-The real trouble began when Sir Guy de Montfort (a knight) came to Stanwey followed by a procession of servants trailing after him.
+The real trouble began when Sir Guy de Montfort (knight) came to Stanwey followed by a procession of servants trailing after him.

 He arrived in the autumn of Beatrice’s fifteenth year, riding with a small retinue, his horse’s trappings finer than any in the village.
 He claimed he was passing through, hunting in the king’s forest, but his eyes lingered on the hall, on the fields, on the tidy barns.